easolhq/easolhq.github.io/docs/reference/objects/product/modifier_group.md

 string
 {: .label .fs-1 }

 The tagline of the modifier group.
+This is labelled 'Help text for customer' in the Creator Admin.